-The Interbranch Commission supports creating a statutory presumption that an individual is unable to pay legal financial obligations ("LFOs") in a single remittance if the individual meets any of the criteria established in subdivisions (c)(1)-(3) of Proposed Rule 456.1.
-We also recommend the retention of the "substantial financial hardship" standard created by proposed subdivision (e), which applies when an individual does not meet the presumptive criteria established by (c)(1)-(3) but may still be unable to pay LFOs.
+The Commission supports creating a statutory presumption that an individual is unable to pay legal financial obligations ("LFOs") in a single remittance if the individual meets any of the criteria established in subdivisions (c)(1)-(3) of Proposed Rule 456.1.
+We also support the retention of the "substantial financial hardship" standard created by proposed subdivision (e), which applies when an individual does not meet the presumptive criteria established by (c)(1)-(3) but may still be unable to pay LFOs.

-The creation of these two statutory pathways to a determination that an individual is unable to pay is a welcome change from the Rules Committee's proposal in 2019.
-In our comments on the 2019 proposal, we cited our 2017 report, Ending Debtors' Prisons in Pennsylvania, which notes that although "[c]ourts are required to assess the ability to pay before incarcerating an individual who has not paid required LFOs," "Pennsylvania . . . has no standardized process to help judges make that determination, which . . . leads to arbitrary decisions about whether a defendant is able to pay[.]"
-Our comments also cited reports finding that the issues stemming from the lack of a standardized process persist to this day.
-Specifically, we noted that magisterial district judges ("MDJs") in Berks County were sending low-level offenders to jail for failure to pay LFOs in a total of 4,021 cases in 2017 and 2018, a figure more than two times that of the second-largest county (York) and more than 20 times the total in each of 45 other counties.
+The implementation of these two statutory pathways is directly responsive to the findings from the Commission's 2017 report, Ending Debtors' Prisons in Pennsylvania, which notes that although "[c]ourts are required to assess the ability to pay before incarcerating an individual who has not paid required LFOs," "Pennsylvania . . . has no standardized process to help judges make that determination, which . . . leads to arbitrary decisions about whether a defendant is able to pay[.]"
+The issues stemming from the lack of a standardized process persist to this day.
+As we noted in our comments on the Rules Committee's 2019 proposal, magisterial district judges ("MDJs") in Berks County were sending low-level offenders to jail for failure to pay LFOs in a total of 4,021 cases in 2017 and 2018, a figure more than two times that of the second-largest county (York) and more than 20 times the total in each of 45 other counties.3

-This finding constitutes one example of the significant differences that exist among Pennsylvania's judicial districts when it comes to how MDJs determine a defendant's ability to pay.
+This finding constitutes one example of the significant differences that exist among Pennsylvania's judicial districts vis-à-vis how MDJs determine a defendant's ability to pay.
 The adoption of Proposed Rule 456.1 would appreciably reduce such variant outcomes, creating greater uniformity and providing guidance to judges across the Commonwealth.
 The financial considerations contemplated by subdivision (c) and by the Statement of Financial Ability Form in subdivision (f) help to create a sensible analysis of a defendant's financial situation, thus decreasing the likelihood that an individual will be ordered to pay unduly onerous LFOs.
 As the proposed rule recognizes, if an individual cannot afford to eat without Supplemental Nutrition Assistance Program ("SNAP") benefits, they cannot afford to pay court debts.
 Similarly, if the imposition of LFOs would cause a defendant "substantial financial hardship" such that they cannot afford housing, utilities, or other "basic human needs or obligations," LFOs should not be imposed.